 Building an innovative culture requires much more than technology.
 It involves creating a workspace that spurs ongoing engagement and action.
-Putting these pieces in place and nurturing them helps innovation thrive continually.
+Putting these pieces in place and nurturing them helps organizations to thrive continually.

 Here’s a look at the different ways innovation can take shape, how those definitions lead to different outcomes, and why certain methodologies may be more effective than others.

-Technology newness describes whether an innovation is based on emerging or well-proven technologies.
+Technology newness describes whether a novel output is based on emerging or well-proven technologies.
 Low-market impact ideas are easier to implement, with compounding effects over time.
 High-market impact ideas tend to be difficult, costly, and risky to develop but arrive with high potential value.

 Incremental innovation constitutes a gradual, continuous improvement of existing products and services.
 While the least flashy of any of the categories, it offers the most evident value to an established bottom line.
 By continuously improving products, services, and business operations, organizations can reduce stagnation and consistently grow market share.

 Sustaining innovation is the best way to protect an organization’s position in a market.
-Incremental innovation focuses on small improvements to existing products and services to increase value or customer satisfaction.
-Sustaining innovation focuses on larger changes to gain or maintain a market-leader position.
+“Incremental” focuses on small improvements to existing products and services to increase value or customer satisfaction.
+Sustaining focuses on larger changes to gain or maintain a market-leader position.
 This category is focused on creating new features or services that differentiate a product from all of its competitors.